rafaeltuelho/mortgages/readme.md

 ## Testing

-After building the `kjar` artifact and deploying into a kie-server runtime you can test the project rules using the rest API:
+After building the `kjar` artifact and deploying into a kie-server runtime (see how to run KieServer on SpringBoot runtime [here](https://github.com/rafaeltuelho/springboot-kieserver-service)) you can test the project rules using the rest API:

 POST to
    * JBoss based Kie-Server `/server/containers/instances/mortgages`